-Reductions in grants from central Government, inflation, and the overall commercial environment are placing pressure on Chelmsford's finances.
+Reductions in grants from central Government over a prolonged period have not been offset by more recent small increases.
+Inflation, the cost of homelessness and the overall commercial environment are placing considerable pressure on Chelmsford's finances.
 Councillors are able to decide whether or not to increase expenditure on Local Council Tax Support.